collective-soundworks/soundworks/README.md

 If the placement of the users in the scenario doesn't matter, the `Seatmap` module is not needed.

-##### `ClientSeatmap`
+##### ClientSeatmap

-The `ClientSeatmap` modules takes care of receiving the seatmap on the client side, and provides helper functions to display the seatmap on screen.
+The `ClientSeatmap` modules extends the `ClientModule` base class and takes care of receiving the seatmap on the client side, and provides helper functions to display the seatmap on screen.
 The `ClientSeatmap` calls its `.done()` method when it receives the seatmap from the server.

 The `ClientCheckin` module requires the SASS partial `sass/_08-seatmap.scss`.